Peskandator/pos/readme.md

-Project for fixed asset accounting and depreciation for Czech accounting agencies/companies
+Project for subject IS project - Point of sale system
 =================

 Nette Web Project